Abington Township, Montgomery County, Pennsylvania: Public schools

-The junior high (grades 7–9) is Abington Junior High School (1,960 students) and the senior high (grades 10–12) is Abington Senior High School (1,808).
+The middle school (grades 6–8) is Abington Middle School (formerly the Abington Junior High School, grades 7-9) and the senior high (grades 9–12) is Abington Senior High School (formerly grades 10-12).

 There are several private schools located inside the township, such as Meadowbrook and Abington Friends School.
 Penn State's Abington campus is located in the Rydal section of the township.

 The school district received some notoriety in the 1960s when it became one of the key parties in the school prayer controversy, with Abington School District v.
 Schempp.
 The Supreme Court case resulted in a declaration of the unconstitutionality of school-sanctioned Bible reading.

-The Elementary Schools, Junior High School, and Senior High school within Abington School District have recently undergone a series of renovations and rebuilding, resulting in more up-to-date and sophisticated structures.
+The elementary schools, junior high school, and senior high school in Abington School District have recently undergone a series of renovations and rebuilding, resulting in more up-to-date and sophisticated structures.

-Area Catholic schools include Saint Luke Catholic School in Glenside and Abington Township, and Queen of Angels Regional Catholic School in Willow Grove and Upper Moreland Township.
-Queen of Angels was formed in 2012 by the merger of Our Lady Help of Christians in Abington and St. David in Willow Grove.
+Area Catholic schools include Saint Luke Catholic School in Glenside and Abington Township, Queen of Angels Regional Catholic School in Willow Grove and Upper Moreland Township, and Good Shepherd Regional Catholic School in Ardsley and Upper Dublin Township.
+Queen of Angels was formed in 2012 by the merger of Our Lady Help of Christians in Abington and St. David in Willow Grove, while Good Shepherd was formed after the merger of parish schools at Queen of Peace in Ardsley and St. John of the Cross in Roslyn in 2010.
+Private Catholic schools in the area include Regina Coeli Academy in Abington, Ancillae-Assumpta Academy in Wyncote, and Martin Saints Classical High School in Oreland.

-Penn State opened the Ogontz Campus in 1950, which was renamed to Penn State Abington.
+Pennsylvania State University opened the Ogontz Campus in 1950, which was renamed to Penn State Abington.

+Manor College is in the township, with a Jenkintown mailing address.